 Wow!
 What an exciting day!
-Cruising through the Panama Canal was absolutely mind-blowing, and throughout the day we learnt about the history and the engineering, as well as being treated to some wonderful and varied scenery.
+Cruising through the Panama Canal with Princess Cruises was absolutely mind-blowing, and throughout the day we learnt about the history and the engineering, as well as being treated to some wonderful and varied scenery.

 The Panama Canal

 The Isthmus of Panama is a slim land bridge separating the Atlantic and Pacific oceans and it’s through this Isthmus that the Panama Canal has been constructed.
 It serves as a maritime shortcut which saves time and costs in transporting all kinds of cargoes around the globe.

 On July 28th, 2016 we were privileged to make the passage through The Panama Canal with Sea Princess and we woke early that morning and rushed onto deck to watch the sun rising as we approached what is arguably one of the seven modern man made wonders of the world.
 Already people were up and about, as excited as we were to begin the passage and see for ourselves how enormous ships carrying huge cargoes manage to navigate the narrow canal.
 In fact Sea Princess passes through with only inches on either side.

 Video of passage through The Panama Canal

 Here’s a Short Video of our time cruising through the Panama Canal